gtonkinhill/panaroo/docs/gettingstarted/params.md

   --refind_prop_match REFIND_PROP_MATCH
-                        the proportion of an accessory gene that must be found in order to consider it a match
+                        the proportion of an accessory gene that must be found in order to consider it a match --refind-mode {default,strict,off}
+                        The stringency mode at which to re-find genes.

+                        default:
+                        Will re-find similar gene sequences.
+Allows for premature stop codons and incorrect lengths to account for misassemblies.

+                        strict:
+                        Prevents fragmented, misassembled, or potential
+                        pseudogene sequences from being re-found.

+                        off:
+                        Turns off all re-finding steps.

 Graph correction:
   --min_trailing_support MIN_TRAILING_SUPPORT